 Britain & Ireland

-At the pinnacle of the last ice age, global sea levels dropped by about 120m (almost 400 ft.) and this exposed a ‘land bridge’ that enabled animals to move freely between Britain and the European continent until it was flooded about 6,500 years ago as the ice began to melt.
+At the pinnacle of the last ice age, global sea levels dropped by about 120m (almost 400 ft.) and this exposed a 'land bridge' that enabled animals to move freely between Britain and the European continent until it was flooded about 6,500 years ago as the ice began to melt.
 Fox numbers no doubt waxed and waned in post-glacial Britain, initially with forest cover and subsequently with human influence.
-Indeed, there are various records in the classical hunting literature of foxes having been introduced from the European continent during the 19th century, presumably as numbers ran low for hunting.
+Indeed, there are various records in the classical hunting literature of foxes having been introduced from the European continent during the 19th century as numbers ran low for hunting.
 These introductions appear to have been largely to lowland regions of England and consisted predominantly of foxes from France, Spain, Holland and Scandinavia, although detailed records are patchy, and this seems to have had an influence on the genetic composition of our fox population, especially in the south.
 The foxes of the Scottish Highlands were historically sufficiently close in morphology to Scandinavian animals as to be indistinguishable and probably represented some of the ancestral post-glacial stock.
 In the 1964 edition of his The Handbook of British Mammals, Henry Southern comments that the Scandinavian influence among Scottish foxes is the result of imports, but I know of no data to support foxes having been introduced to the Scotland and most translocations within Britain appear to have been out of Scotland into lowland areas of England.

 Early hunting literature suggests that foxes became more numerous and widely distributed between about 1750 and 1850, with a further population and range expansion between 1950 and 1965.
 Indeed, it was during the 1950s that the Red fox expanded its range in Scotland and it has been suggested that the abundance of rabbits dying from myxomatosis permitted this colonization, although some have argued that initial establishment occurred before the first myxomatosis outbreaks and was linked with the planting of conifer forests.
 Regardless, in 1973, Hugh Kolb and Raymond Hewson suggested that, as rabbits disappeared from much of the countryside, foxes were forced to disperse looking for food (aiding further colonization) and, as vole numbers began increasing in the absence of rabbit grazing, fox populations stabilised.